MisticGG/fps-method/README.md

 ## Download

-Grab a build from [Releases](../../releases) — single-file executables for Windows, macOS (Intel + Apple Silicon) and Linux, no installer needed.
+Download a build from [Releases](../../releases), single-file executables for Windows, macOS (Intel + Apple Silicon) and Linux, no installer needed.

 ---